Chelmsford High School Dual Enrollment Courses

 Health, Family & Consumer Sciences

-Nutrition: The Power of Choice, CP
+Nutrition: The Power of Choice (Grades 11, 12)

 Do you wonder how to “Fuel the Teen Machine”?
 Students interested in becoming empowered with the tools necessary to make healthy lifestyle decisions will benefit from this course.
 You will find the answers to: How do you gain nutritional balance to maintain the energy for family, school, friends, and….life?
 How do you detect myth from fact in choosing the components of your diet?
 How do you use current resources to create your personal plan to perform at your optimal level?
-In this class, students will develop the following skills all within the context of nutrition: goal setting; your personal nutritional needs; food labeling; measurement 53 and portion control; fuel analysis; meal prep and meal planning; and fitness planning.
+In this class, students will develop the following skills all within the context of nutrition: goal setting; your personal nutritional needs; food labeling; measurement and portion control; fuel analysis; meal prep and meal planning; and fitness planning.
 The Power of Choice is yours!

 • Prerequisite: Passing grade in Life Management Skills Class

-This course will explore the major aspects of teaching and learning, and is intended to help students decide if they want to pursue a career in Prek-12 education.
+This course will explore the major aspects of teaching and learning and is intended to help students decide if they want to pursue a career in Prek-12 education.
 Course topics will focus on the field of education as it relates to curriculum development, lesson planning, assessment, licensure as well as an overview of historical and theoretical foundations of education.
-Students will be introduced to the curricula used in the Chelmsford Public Schools: Math Expressions, Fundations, and Fountas and Pinnell.
+Students will be introduced to the curricula used in the Chelmsford Public Schools: Math Expressions, Foundations, and Fountas and Pinnell.
 Included will be discussions around diversity, equity, and inclusion and will provide students with time to combine classroom instruction with hands-on participation working with preschool children in the Lion’s Pride North Preschool (our in-house preschool).
 Students who are 17 & 18-years-old will be asked to fill out a C.O.R.I. form before they begin working with the young children.

 • Prerequisite: Successful completion of Child Growth and Development.
-Grades 11 & 12

-Supervised Education Practicum and Seminar, CP
+Supervised Education Practicum and Seminar (Grades 11,12)

 In this full-year field-based practicum, students will progress from observing, to working with individuals and small groups, to applying what has been learned through coursework and fieldwork experiences in a Prek-8 classroom within the Chelmsford Public Schools.
-With the help of the supervising teacher and by working with the students in their chosen classroom, students will gain a more comprehensive understanding of the day-to-day operations of teaching.
+With the help of the supervising teacher and by working with the students in their chosen classroom, students will gain a more comprehensive understanding of the day-to- day operations of teaching.
 In this course, students will have an opportunity to talk with current educators and administrators in the field of education to broaden their knowledge and help support them in their next steps.
-The seminar portion of the course will serve as an open forum to self-assess, discuss, and reflect what has been learned from practicum experiences.
+The seminar portion of the course will serve as an open forum to self-assess, discuss, and reflect on what has been learned from practicum experiences.
 This course is especially designed for students interested in pursuing course work or careers in education, health, or human services fields.
 Students who are 17 & 18-years-old will be asked to fill out a C.O.R.I. form before they begin working with children in the classroom.

 • Prerequisite: Discover Teaching